Belief-State Query Policies for User-Aligned POMDPs: Partition Selection Approaches

-\textbf{Boltzmann Exploration (PRS\_Bolt)}\quad Partitions are selected in a weighted random fashion with the probability of selecting partition $\rho$ as $\alpha \times exp(\hat{E}[\rho]/e_r)$ with $\alpha$ being the normalization factor.
+\textbf{Boltzmann Exploration (PRS-Bolt)}\quad Partitions are selected in a weighted random fashion with the probability of selecting partition $\rho$ as $\alpha \times exp(\hat{E}[\rho]/e_r)$ with $\alpha$ being the normalization factor.

-\textbf{Local Thompson Sampling (PRS\_Local)}\quad Each thread treats the problem as a multi-armed bandit problem where the expected cost for the next sample from each partition is simulated using $\mathcal{N}(\mu_c,\sigma_c \times e_r)$ with $\mu_c$ and $\sigma_c$ being the partition's mean and standard deviation, respectively.
+\textbf{Local Thompson Sampling (PRS-Local)}\quad Each thread treats the problem as a multi-armed bandit problem where the expected cost for the next sample from each partition is simulated using $\mathcal{N}(\mu_c,\sigma_c)$ with $\mu_c$ and $\sigma_c$ being the partition's mean and standard deviation, respectively.
 The partition with the lowest estimated expected cost is selected.